Skip to content

 The Pargas archipelago consists of 5 main islands and countless small islands and islets, far out in the outermost archipelago.
 Familiarize yourself with the different main islands and with the outer archipelago as an area.
 A large part of the Pargas archipelago belongs to the Archipelago Sea’s UNESCO biosphere area, which focuses on how the unique nature and people in the local archipelago community with its rich culture and archipelago traditions are in balance with each other.

-Something happens all year round in the archipelago
+Events around the year in the archipelago

 How to get to the Finnish Archipelago